-The Rialto was last operated by
+The Rialto was last commercially operated by

-as a family, with friends, and/or on a date.
+for good.
+Many had fond memories of the Rialto as a special place to enjoy film with family, friends, and/or on a date.
 Some even recall having their

 first kiss while in the audience at the Rialto.

 2010, the building was purchased with a new vision to restore the Rialto as a community theater with a focus on showcasing regional musicians, singer songwriters, authors and artists of all kinds.
 During the last 24 months, SRO MONTANA leased the building while engaging the Bozeman business community to sponsor a renovation project.
 Bozeman businesses were overwhelmingly supportive expressing a clear desire to restore this intimate theatrical venue to its original purpose as place to showcase arts and entertainment.
 After eight years of darkness, SRO MONTANA opened the theater's doors, receiving its official certification of occupancy from the City of Bozeman on April 26, 2013.
 As a restored community gathering place, and as a regional mecca to showcase independent film, musical entertainment, artist exhibitions, and book signings, Bozeman businesses continue to back ongoing restoration with special sponsorship opportunities.

 its historic integrity reinvigorated, the theater is now undergoing a second phase of historical restoration while SRO MONTANA plans an upcoming show schedule.
 Gallatin Valley residents will soon have their very own local theater to enjoy a wide array of arts and musical entertainment.